-Based on this updated assessment, the ocean quahog stock is not overfished and overfishing is not occurring (see Figures 12 and 13 in the previous background section).
+Based on this updated assessment, the ocean quahog stock is not overfished and overfishing is not occurring (see Error!
+Reference source not found. and Error!
+Reference source not found. in the previous background se ction).
 Retrospective adjustments were not made to the model results.
-Spawning stock biomass (SSB) in 2019 was estimated to be 3,651 ('000 mt) which is 172.8% of the biomass target (SSBMSY proxy = 2,113; see Figure 12in the previous background section).
-The 2019 fully selected fishing mortality was estimated to be 0.005 which is 25.5% of the overfishing threshold proxy (FMSY proxy = 0.019; see Figure 13in the previous background section).
+Spawning stock biomass (SSB) in 2019 was estimated to be 3,651 ('000 mt) which is 172.8% of the biomass target (SSBMSY proxy = 2,113; see Error!
+Reference source not found. in the previous background section).
+The 2019 fully selected fishing mortality was estimated to be 0.005 which is 25.5% of the overfishing threshold proxy (FMSY proxy = 0.019; see Error!
+Reference source not found. in the previous background section).